 The complaint said more than $19,000 in expenses and salaries were illegally charged to the government.

 There was no indication in the court documents that Anderson himself was involved, nor that the congressman might be a focus of the continuing investigation.

-Bresnahan could face a maximum penalty of 10 years in prison and a $250,000 fine but U.S. District Judge Thomas F. Hogan postponed sentencing.
+For theft of government property and services, Bresnahan could face a maximum penalty of 10 years in prison and a $250,000 fine.
+U.S. District Judge Thomas F. Hogan postponed sentencing.
 Under the plea agreement the government agreed to recommend a reduced sentence if Bresnahan cooperates in the further investigation.